roitberg-group/torchani-amber/README.md

    [the NVIDIA CUDA downloads page](https://developer.nvidia.com/cuda-downloads) and [the NVIDIA cuDNN download page](https://developer.nvidia.com/cudnn) respectively.
 1. Run `./install.sh --amber --amberhome <AMBERHOME>`

-This installs the necessary python packages, downloads and extracts LibTorch and installs the `libtorchani` shared library and tests it.
-Afterwards it modifies the necessary Amber files, configures Amber for torchani with some default flags and builds pmemd and sander, then it runs some short simulations using ANI-1x and times them.
-For more information about manually doing some of the installation tasks read the section *Installation detail*.

 It may also be helpful to run `./install.sh --help`.
 Note: It is *highly recommended* that you run this script inside an encapsulated python environment